isabellarigue/Banco-de-Dados/README.md

 ## Common mistakes

-Be careful when typing the password in the password.txt file, make sure that there is no invisible white space after or before the text, otherwise it may give an error.
+Be careful when typing the password in the password.txt file, make sure that there is no invisible space after or before the text, otherwise it may give an error.
 Another important point is that if the .py code is running directly, it is necessary to install the mysql-connector library with the command "pip install mysql-connector-python", written that way.
 Finally, remember to run the executable as an administrator, to avoid any permission issues on the directories!

 ## Contact

 Any problem, doubt or comment please contact me!
 > E-Racing email: isabella.rigue@unicamperacing.com.br

-> personal email: bellarigue@gmail.com
+> Personal email: bellarigue@gmail.com